IAMColumbia/gp2portfoliogame-Devo2003/src/Final(Prog101)/Assets/Scripts/DevLog.md

 is spotted by a camera that also triggers the game over screen.
 Then program the finish point once the player has collect all 5 orbs and then display the win screen with asking the player if they want to retry.

+March 26, 2024

+Today I worked on getting the menus such as the Main, Game over menu to give the player to choose if they want to play the game again, or quit the game completely.
+Unitys canvas sucks so I used 3D objects to act as buttons, but had a bit a trouble because when dealing with 3D objects you need setup a raycast to be able to click on them.
+I have officially have everything from a start menu to the gameplay of the game and an end point which when collected it loads up a Retry menu.
+The only thing Im missing is still the display or vision for the player of where the camera is looking.
+Another thing is fixing the movement because it messes up when the player collides with the walls collider.